|Nutrition Facts (per serving)|

-In a large stockpot or pan heat the oil, add the bones and brown, stirring constantly.
-Remove the bones and keep to one side.
+In a large stockpot or pan heat oil, add bones and brown, stirring constantly.
+Remove bones and keep to one side.

-After a maximum 3 hours, remove from the heat and cool down rapidly.
-If possible leave overnight in a cold place and next day remove any fat from the surface.
-Strain, bring back to the boil and reduce to strengthen the flavor or reduce by two-thirds if freezing.
-Cool the remaining stock down, pack into small containers and freeze.
+After a maximum 3 hours, remove from heat and cool down rapidly.
+If possible, leave overnight in a cold place and on next day, remove any fat from surface.
+Strain, bring back to boil, and reduce to strengthen flavor.
+If freezing, reduce by two-thirds.
+Cool remaining stock down, pack into small containers, and freeze.

 - Freeze chicken carcasses as and when they are available (after a Sunday lunch or making a chicken soup) and make stock when you have enough carcasses to make a large pot of stock.